dellaboemia/getAndCleanDataProject/README.md

 4 columns but 11,880 rows.
 This makes sense since there are 30 subjects in all and 6 activity types (and every subject was observed doing every activity).
 66 * 30 * 6 = 11,880.

+### How the script works:
+The script makes use of the `magrittr` package in order to make the code more concise and easier to read.
+Instead of storing data in temporary variables in the course of processing, I use %>% to pass the output of one function onto the next function.

+Both the training and test data are stored in three separate text files: a subject file which just includes the subject id associated with each measurement (one column), the "X" file which has the 561 measurements associated with each row, and finally the "Y" file which has the activity classification (hand-coded).
+All files use a standard newline for the end of each row, and the "X" file uses whitespace as a delimiter between columns.
+Further, all files are in the same order, so combining them requires cbinding them without re-ordering any of the files.
+The function c_data does that, see the comments in run_analysis.R for more details.

+After reading and cbinding the train and test data, the script combines them into one column using rbind, and then extracts just the columns that were requested: the subject, the activity label, and any measurement variable that is a mean or standard deviation.
+I've interpreted that request as excluding the various meanFreq columns, which are not simple means of the measurement windows like the other columns, but instead do further processing.
+I use regular expressions to identify columns with "mean()" or "std()" in the name.

+To clean up the variable names, I chose to put everything into lower case using underscores_to_parse_words instead of camelCase.
+I also replaced instances of "body_body" with "body" since that looked like a mistake, and expanded abbreviations to make the names easier to understand.
+All of this was accomplished using the sub/gsub functions along with the appropriate regular expressions (see run_analysis.R).

+Finally, the last step is to gather the wide data into a long 4-column dataset, and to summarise each variable by taking the mean for every combination of subject and activity, using group_by() and summarise() from the `dplyr` package.

 ### Codebook
 Note: All of the measurement variables have descriptive names with the pattern: